NREL/OCHRE/docs/source/Introduction.rst

 Usage
 -----

-OCHRE can be used to simulate a residential dwelling or an individual piece of equipment.
+OCHRE can be used to simulate a residential dwelling or individual pieces of equipment.
 In either case, a python object is instantiated and then simulated.
-A set of input parameters must be defined.

 Below is a simple example to simulate a dwelling: